 - Pain while swallowing.

-- Drooling or hoarseness.
+- Excessive drooling or sudden hoarseness.

-- Regurgitation: Bringing food back up.
+- Regurgitation: Bringing food or stomach acid back up into the throat.

-- Frequent heartburn.
+- Frequent, severe heartburn.

-- Coughing or gagging when swallowing.
+- Coughing or gagging when attempting to swallow.

 In Infants and Children

-- Tensing of the body during feeding.
+- Tensing, arching, or stiffening of the body during feeding.

 - Refusing to eat foods of different textures.

-- Lengthy feeding times (30+ minutes).
+- Unusually lengthy feeding times (30+ minutes).

-- Food/liquid leaking from the mouth.
+- Food or liquid constantly leaking from the mouth.

 Causes & Types